Macario Adriatico: Military career

 Adriatico participated during the Philippine Revolution against Spain.
 In 1898, he helped the revolutionary forces from Batangas sent by Emilio Aguinaldo to defeat the Spanish troops in Calapan, Mindoro.
 He also organized an expeditionary force that liberated Romblon.

 During the Philippine-American War, he served as comandante de estado mayor or staff commander for the Philippine forces in Panay from 1899 to 1901.

 Journalism career

 Adriatico began his writing career with La Moda Filipina.
 He also directed the political newspapers El Diario de Filipinas and La Independencia.
 At the time of entering politics in 1907, Adriatico was a journalist and law professor.

 Political career

 From 1907 to 1914, he served as assemblyman from Mindoro from the first to third Philippine legislatures during the American occupation in the country.
 As a politician, Adriatico authored the city charter of Manila.
+In 1912, he became the majority floor leader of the Assembly.
 He resigned during his third term in 1914, when he was appointed member of the Code Committee.